luqmanmusah/luqmanmusah/README.md

 - 🤔 I’m looking for help with opportunities in Junior front-end development roles to help build my career as a software developer.

-- 💬 Ask me about business development, User experience, marketing and Rugby and I would love talk about it for hours.
+- 💬 Ask me about business development, User experience, marketing and Rugby and I would engage you for hours.

 - 📫 How to reach me: musahluqman@gmail.com